Guide To Undergraduate Instructional Assistants

 Benefits

 Partnering with undergraduate instructional assistants is a low-cost, high-yield way to secure more instructional support for the classroom and improve student learning.
-Undergraduate instructional assistants can support student learning in your department by facilitating the use of research-based instructional practices and peer learning and by helping
+Undergraduate instructional assistants can support student learning in your department by facilitating the use of research-based teaching and peer learning and by helping

 Instructional Staff